AMamatha98/RemWasteManagment_UI/README.md

-# RemWasteManagement_UIAutomation – Selenium Test Suite
+# Web_Automation – Selenium Test Suite

 This is a **UI Test Automation Framework** for the **REM Waste Management** React Admin application.
 It uses **Selenium WebDriver**, **TestNG**, and **ExtentReports** with a Page Object Model (POM) design.